npcnixel/leetcode-to-anki-go/README.md

 ## Usage

+Follow these steps to create Anki flashcards from your LeetCode solutions:

-### Saving LeetCode Pages
+### Step 1: Solve and Save LeetCode Problems

 1. Solve problems on LeetCode
 2. **Save the complete page**:
-   - LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture the code.
+   - LeetCode uses GraphQL which means standard browser "Save as" (Ctrl+S/Cmd+S) might not capture all content
-   Hence, You may use a browser extension like [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered HTML page including dynamically loaded content
+   - Use a browser extension like [SingleFile](https://chromewebstore.google.com/detail/singlefile/mpiodijhokgodhhofbcjdecpffjipkle) to capture the fully rendered page with all content
+   - Make sure your solution code is visible in the saved HTML file

+### Step 2: Prepare Input Files

-3. Place the saved HTML files in the `input` directory
+Place all saved HTML files in the `input` directory.
+You may add multiple problems at once for batch processing.

-### Generating Anki Cards
+### Step 3: Generate Anki Package

-Run the application:
+Run the application from the command line:

 ```
 go run main.go
 ```

+### Step 4: Import into Anki

+1. Locate the generated `.apkg` file in the `output` directory
+2. Open Anki and select "File > Import" (or press Ctrl+Shift+I / Cmd+Shift+I)
+3. Select the `.apkg` file and click "Open"
+4. The cards will be added to your Anki collection

 <details>
 <summary><b>How It Works</b> - Click to expand</summary>